-How a Garbage Slide in Uganda Exposed the Fragility of Liberty
+How a Garbage Slide in Uganda Expose the Fragility of Liberty

 The Kiteezi catastrophe that happened on August 10, 2024, claimed over 30 people.
 This incident is far beyond just a human tragedy but a hair-raising indictment of Uganda’s governance.
 It reflects the systematic negligence and a harrowing state of liberty in the country.
 In an era where waste management should be a routine part of urban planning, this incident where human beings perish beneath a mountain of refuse is an affront to human dignity.
 This implies that the most basic right, the right to life, is fragile in a nation where governance is characterized by neglect, incompetence and a blatant disregard for the welfare of its citizens.